 At present, one third of the South Sudanese population is forcibly displaced, either internally or in the neighbouring countries.
 There are around 2.5 million South Sudanese refugees hosted in Uganda, Sudan, Ethiopia, Kenya and the Democratic Republic of Congo (DRC).
 Around 6.1 million people (59% of the population) face alarming levels of food insecurity.
 The EU has adapted its developmental assistance to respond to the needs of the South Sudanese population.

-The EU developmental assistance in South Sudan focuses on agriculture and food security (to enhance the productivity of small farmers, strengthen markets and value chains, and construct rural roads), basic services delivery (primarily health and education), justice and reconciliation, and on public financial management to improve local governance and promote a culture of transparency and accountability.
+The EU developmental assistance in South Sudan focuses on agriculture and food security (to enhance the productivity of small farmers, strengthen markets and value chains, and construct rural roads), basic services delivery (primarily health and education), justice and reconciliation, and on public financial management to improve local governance, transparency and accountability.

-South Sudan is also a beneficiary of EU Humanitarian aid funding, as well as from the EU’s Food Security and Non-State Actors Programmes, the Instrument contributing to Stability and Peace, and the European Instrument for Democracy and Human Rights.
+Other EU instruments such as the African Peace Facility, which also supports the peace agreement, in particular regarding security arrangements and the monitoring of the ceasefire; the EU’s Food Security and Non-State Actors Programmes, the Instrument contributing to Stability and Peace, and the European Instrument for Democracy and Human Rights.